GorvGoyl/evrcare-backend/README.md

 # Multiple ENV

+- check: `firebase use`
 - use specific env for run & debug: `firebase use prod`
-- deploy to specific env: `firebase deploy -P prod --only hosting`
+- deploy to specific env: `firebase deploy -P dev --only functions`

 # SERVER LOCATION